Wafaa014/CNN-for-KWS/README.md

 # CNN-for-KWS
-This repository contains an informal reimplementation of the paper entitled:
+This repository contains an unofficial reimplementation of the paper entitled:
 "Convolutional Neural Networks for Small-footprint Keyword Spotting"